raynayx/raynayx.github.io/source/me/index.md

 title: Me
 date: 2020-11-03 08:35:24
 ---
-Rene Xoese Kwasi x.k Novor is my name.
+Rene Xoese Kwasi (x.k) Novor is my name.
 Digitally, I am present as @raynayX (a phonetic spelling of my first name and the initial of my EƲE name).
 Here is a little about me.

-Currently, I am with the Kofi Annan Centre of Excellence in ICT helping with research work into applications of the Internet of Things in Ghana.
-I've presented a keynote on FOSS at the 2019 FOSS day celebrations in Sunyani at the Kofi Annan Centre of Excellence in ICT.

-I received a Bachelor's degree in Electrical and Electronic Engineering at the Kwame Nkrumah University of Science and Technology.
-I am fascinated by computers and I enjoy spending time trying to teach them to do cool stuff.
-My favorite fields include Embedded Systems Development and application of AI and IOT.
+As an Embedded Systems Software Developer and Instructor at the Ghana-India Kofi Annan Centre of Excellence in ICT, I combine over six years of hands-on experience with a passion for technology and education.
+My expertise spans from developing embedded software for projects such as GPS-based Asset Trackers and Forest Fire Detection Edge Nodes using LoRa.

+I am proficient in multiple programming languages, including C, C++,Python and JavaScript, and have experience with microcontrollers like RP2040 on Pi Pico, STM32 and Arduino.
+I am also dedicated to mentoring and teaching, having instructed students in Python programming, database concepts, and software engineering.

+My commitment to the open-source community is evident through presentations on debugging techniques in embedded systems and free and open-source software for hardware development.
+I aim to empower individuals and organizations with the tools and knowledge to leverage technology for a brighter future.

 When I am not trying to teach computers to do stuff, I like to play on words.
 You can check out a few of those [here](/categories/Reflections-of-a-Lost-Sojourner).
-Here's a formal description of what I have done over the last few years.

 You can see what I am up to at .......